The mission of the Valley Center Fire Protection District

 are elected, volunteer members of the community and the VCFPD.

-front line engine.
-We own 4 front-line Type 1 Fire Engines,
+and one Firefighter EMT daily.
+We own four Type 1 Fire Engines,

 VCFPD also contracts with the County of San Diego for funding